sinclairzx81/appex/readme.md

 server.listen(3000);
 ```

-The appex.runtime() method returns a http handler function which is both compatable with nodejs'
+The Appex.runtime() method returns a http handler function which is both compatable with nodejs'
 http server as well as connect middleware.
 This is the recommended approach of creating runtimes,
 However, if you need to access the runtime directly or are simply curious, you can also setup
 the runtime as follows..